ljwolf/networkx/examples/geospatial/README.txt

 approach uses street segments as nodes and intersection topology as edges, which allows encoding of angular information (i.e an analysis can be weighted by angles between street segments instead of their length).

+``OSMnx`` represents street networks as primal, nonplanar, directed graphs with possible self-loops and parallel edges to model real-world street network form and flow.
+Nodes represent intersections and dead-ends, and edges represent the street segments linking them.
+Details of OSMnx's modeling methodology are available at https://doi.org/10.1016/j.compenvurbsys.2017.05.004